 Accepted for advertising in publications of the American Medical Association.

 Armand Cold Cream Powder became the signature product for Armand in the 1920s but it was not prominently featured in early promotions.
 On the contrary, Armand face powders were originally sold as Complexion Powders.
 They were available in a range of fragrances – Rose (Roses of Paradise), Amabelle, Bouquet of Paradise, Violets of Paradise and Azotea – in five shades: Tint Natural, Brunette, White, Pink and Cream (or Crême).
 Tint Natural was supposed to blend with all flesh tones except Brunette.
-Most of these Armand Complexion Powders were sold in hat box shaped containers decorated with a red and white check, blue stripe pattern.
-They were sold in a range of prices depending on the fragrance used, with Roses of Paradise and Amabelle selling for $1.00, while Violets of Paradise sold for $5.00 and Azotea for $10.00.
+Most of these Armand Complexion Powders were sold in containers that looked like hat boxes decorated with a red-and-white check, blue-stripe pattern.
+They were sold in a range of prices depending on the fragrance used, with Roses of Paradise and Amabelle selling for US$1.00, while Violets of Paradise sold for US$5.00 and Azotea for US$10.00.
 To help differentiate them, the more expensive powders had their boxes covered with printed silk rather than paper.
 A cheaper powder, Bouquet of Paradise, which retailed for 50¢, was sold in a square box.